EXERCISE AT HOME OR

 For those of you who are more motivated by being with people you know or come to know while working out away from home, a gym may be a better idea than working out at home.
 If you don't get out much or don't have many friends away from work and would like to meet a few more people, it can be a good place to let that happen.
 You are automatically in the presence of people who have at least some of your values and likes.
 If you want to take your workout to levels beyond yoga on the living room rug or dumbbells in the bedroom, at the gym, you'll also find more of a selection of equipment, far more than you'll have at home.

-Obviously, if you need other services than just weights and equipment, the gym may have just what you need.
+Obviously, if you need other services than just some free weights and odds and ends of exercise equipment, the local gym may have just what you need.
 If you plan to swim a triathlon, you'll find the swimming pool at the gym to be just what you need to prepare yourself.
-Swimming is also a great exercise for your body and cardio, as it will work muscles in your body that you probably didn't even know you had.
+Swimming is also a great exercise for your body, and good cardio, as it will work muscles in your body that you probably didn't even know you had.
 If you want to have access to a sauna, many gyms have them as well.
 As mentioned, some gyms also have a daycare program so that you can drop the kids off there while you work out.
 You might even find a gym where you can get a massage or find other services of benefit to you.

 Gyms often will also offer you classes or training that you may find very motivating.
 If you attend class on a regular basis, you may be motivated enough to continue so you don't have to defend yourself when asked where you've been or what you have been doing lately.
 You can also meet new people in class, or just help others along if you choose.
 Most gyms will also have certified fitness trainers who can possibly help you make more progress than you would on your own.